 - Converting with the Sorsa API

 A username on X is mutable.
 A user can change @old_name to @new_name today, and tomorrow someone else can grab @old_name.
-If your application treats the handle as a primary key, two things break at once: every stored reference points to the wrong account, and a third party may now be holding the handle you used to associate with the original user.
+If an application treats the handle as a primary key, two things break at once: every stored reference points to the wrong account, and a third party may now hold the handle you used to associate with the original user.

-Research on Twitter username churn found that roughly 10% of monitored accounts change handles over time (Jain & Kumaraguru, IIIT-Delhi).
-In our own work helping companies migrate off the official X API after the 2023 pricing overhaul, this was one of the most common silent data corruption issues we found.
-Several clients had monitoring dashboards storing handles as foreign keys.
-When a tracked competitor rebranded, the dashboard kept happily collecting tweets from a completely unrelated account that had picked up the old handle.
+This is not a rare edge case.
+A longitudinal study that monitored 8.7 million accounts found that around 10% of Twitter users change their handle over time (Jain and Kumaraguru, IIIT-Delhi).
+In our own work helping companies move off the official X API after the 2023 pricing overhaul, handle churn was one of the most common silent data-corruption issues we found.
+Several clients ran monitoring dashboards that stored handles as foreign keys, and when a tracked competitor rebranded, the dashboard kept happily collecting tweets from a completely unrelated account that had picked up the old handle.

 The user ID is a 64-bit integer assigned at account creation.
 It cannot be changed, cannot be transferred, is unique across the entire platform, and is the join key every reliable X data pipeline is built on:

 - Handle changes do not break your system.
-Whether the account renames once or fifty times, the ID points to the same profile.
+Whether an account renames once or fifty times, the ID points to the same profile.

 - Indexes are faster.
 Integer indexing is more storage-efficient than variable-length strings, and lookups by numeric primary key beat lookups by username at every scale.

-- Cross-time joins are clean.
+- Cross-time joins stay clean.
 When matching accounts across datasets collected at different times, IDs are the only safe key.
-A handle match across years may match two completely different people.
+A handle match across years can silently match two different people.

 /info-batchacceptsuser_ids, list and community endpoints reference accounts by numeric ID, and most official X API endpoints likewise expect numeric IDs.

-If you take only one thing from this article: store IDs in your database, not handles.
-Treat the handle as cached display data that can become stale.
+If you take one thing from this article: store IDs in your database, not handles.
+Treat the handle as cached display data that can go stale.

 Twitter built its ID generation system, Snowflake, in 2010 to solve a distributed-systems problem.
 At Twitter scale, asking a central database "what is the next ID?" for every new tweet, message, or account would not work.
 Snowflake lets any server mint globally unique 64-bit integers independently, with no coordination, by combining three values: